What sets apart the best apps for learning German?

 Overall the app makes an excellent impression and looks very professional.
 The overall approach is very similar to Rosetta Stone.
 Recommended for those who merely want to practice German without too much frill around the edges.
 Take it for a spin here!

-As it turns out, iStart is an appropriate name for this app as it is geared towards people who are at the very beginning of their German education.
+As it turns out, iStart is an appropriate name for this German learning app as it is geared towards people who are at the very beginning of their language education.
 Consequently the progress inside the lessons is quite slow but offers comprehensive information on the German language.

 The app’s content is presented in a form that looks a lot like a chat and taught by two German native speakers and a moderator hailing from England.
 Each lesson is given in both text and audio form and supplemented with visuals.